boatesj/ELX-Project/docs/navigation-contract.md

 - Hash links must not be used to navigate to non-home pages.
 - If not on home, click should navigate to `/#hash` and then scroll.

+### Customer Navbar (Customer portal)

+Purpose: provide portal navigation for authenticated customers.

+Allowed items:

+- My Shipments → `/myshipments`
+- Logout → clears customer session keys and routes to `/login`

+Explicitly disallowed:

+- Any link to internal operational shipment lists (no “All Shipments”).
+  Internal shipment operations live in the Admin app (`/shipments`) only.

 ---

 ## Admin Navigation